Use the VoiceOver gestures rotor on Mac

 Flick up or down to navigate to the previous or next instance of an item, based on the current setting.

 For example, if the current setting is Words, flicking down moves the VoiceOver cursor to the next word.
 Keep flicking down to move forward word by word.
-If you repeatedly flick up, the VoiceOver cursor moves backwards word by word.
+If you repeatedly flick up, the VoiceOver cursor moves backward word by word.

 The Navigation setting reads text line by line: